Use case

 fewer hidden dependencies on single people or single repos

-Forgemaster repository ownership and knowledge-risk view
+Forgemaster repository ownership and knowledge continuity view

 Problem framing